 This sense of pain and emptiness can be very intense at the beginning.
 It might never go away completely.
 But as time passes you may begin to feel whole again, even though a part of you is missing.

 Acceptance doesn't always mean you will feel happy again.
 But it does mean you will begin to feel able to cope with the death of your loved one.

 Most people who have lost someone close to them say that they never fully get over it.
 But they find a way to cope with it.
 And they can enjoy things in their life again and feel that life is worth living.

-Hearing this can sometimes be a relief to people who are going through the stormier stages of grief.
+Hearing this can sometimes be a relief to people going through the stormier stages of grief.

-This doesn’t mean in any way that you have less feeling for the person who has died.
-You will always remember and love them for what you shared together.
+This doesn’t mean that you have less feeling for the person who has died.
+You will always remember and love them for what you shared.

 How long grief lasts